Ljubljana: Dragon symbol

 The city's symbol is the Ljubljana Dragon.
 It is depicted on the top of the tower of Ljubljana Castle in the Ljubljana coat of arms and on the Ljubljanica-crossing Dragon Bridge (Zmajski most).
 It represents power, courage, and greatness.

 Several explanations describe the origin of the Ljubljana Dragon.
 According to a Slavic myth, the slaying of a dragon releases the waters and ensures the fertility of the earth, and it is thought that the myth is tied to the Ljubljana Marsh, the expansive marshy area that periodically threatens Ljubljana with flooding.
 According to Greek legend, the Argonauts on their return home after having taken the Golden Fleece found a large lake surrounded by a marsh between the present-day towns of Vrhnika and Ljubljana.
 There Jason struck down a monster.
 This monster evolved into the dragon that today is present in the city coat of arms and flag.

 It is historically more believable that the dragon was adopted from Saint George, the patron of the Ljubljana Castle chapel built in the 15th century.
 In the legend of Saint George, the dragon represents the old ancestral paganism overcome by Christianity.
 According to another explanation, related to the second, the dragon was at first only a decoration above the city coat of arms.
-In the Baroque, it became part of the coat of arms, and in the 19th and especially the 20th century, it outstripped the tower and other elements in importance.
+In the Baroque, it became part of the coat of arms and, in the 19th and especially the 20th century, it outstripped the tower and other elements in importance.

 History

 Prehistory

 Around 2000 BC, the Ljubljana Marsh was settled by people living in pile dwellings.
 Prehistoric pile dwellings and the oldest wooden wheel in the world are among the most notable archeological findings from the marshland.
 These lake-dwelling people survived through hunting, fishing and primitive agriculture.
 To get around the marshes, they used dugout canoes made by cutting out the inside of tree trunks.
 Their archaeological remains, nowadays in the Municipality of Ig, have been designated a UNESCO World Heritage Site since June 2011, in the common nomination of six Alpine states.

-Later, the area remained a transit point, for groups including the Illyrians, followed by a mixed nation of the Celts and the Illyrians called the Iapydes, and then in the 3rd century BC a Celtic tribe, the Taurisci.
+Later, the area remained a transit point, for groups including the Illyrians, followed by a mixed nation of the Celts and the Illyrians called the Iapodes, and then in the 3rd century BC a Celtic tribe, the Taurisci.